omerwe/PCGCs/README.md

 `zcat z1_50001_100000.csv | tail -n +2 >> z1_combined.csv`

 These commands will invoke `pcgcs_summary.py`, once for SNPs 1-50000 and once for SNPs 500001-100000.
-The next two commands will concatenate the summary statistics together (while making sure to only include a single header from the first file).
+The next two commands will concatenate the summary statistics together into `z1_combined.csv` (while making sure to only include a single header from the first file).

 When this is done, we still need to compute several required quantities, such as Gty files.
 This can be done using the script `pcgcs_intermediate.py`.
 This script accepts many of the same arguments as `pcgcs_direct.py`.
 The most important argument is `--mem_size <#SNPs>`, which will limit the number of SNPs loaded into memory at once.
 The second new argument that should be provided is `--eigenvalues_frac <f1,f2,...,fm>`.
 This argument provides a comma-separated list of fraction of variance explained by the PCs that are specified using the flag `--PC`.
 These are provided by [FlashPCA2](https://github.com/gabraham/flashpca) in the file pve.txt.